ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-09-flask-redis-celery-mcdo.md

 these are the two interfaces that we interact with during our time in Mcdo.
 The LED screen is just a conduit of the actual database that stores and manages data behind it (the **Database Backend**).
-Lastly, the actual processes that takes our request and makes something out of it are called our **Workers**.
+Lastly, the actual processes that take our request and make something out of it are called our **Workers**.

 So far, we've learned the following:
 - What a task queue is and why it's important.